ubaldot/defrecs/README.md

-*Disclaimer: this is a work in progress.
+**Disclaimer**: *this is a work in progress.
 Everything may change at any time.
 Also, consider that I am not a software engineering in a strict sense, but I am a control system engineer.
-Finally, this is a perpetual on-going work and at the moment Arduino work is left a bit behind, so don't use it.  *
+Finally, this is a perpetual on-going work and at the moment Arduino work is left a bit behind, so don't use it.*

 # Motivation
 Concurrency program is tough.
 Bugs are just behind the corner and having a bugs free software is practically impossible.